vaelen/ssgs/README.md

-# Groundstation - Add your ground station to the StellarStation platform
+# SSGS - Add your ground station to the StellarStation platform

 This application provides a simple way to add your ground station to the StellarStation network without the need to implement all of the APIs yourself.